-The Timesheet and Expense Information section of the Company --> Preferences page allows you modify universal settings for your team.
+The Timesheet and Expense Information section of the Company --> Preferences page allows you to modify universal settings for your team.
 This article will cover the different options and how they affect your account.

 This is the second section of the Company --> Preferences page:

 The time increment option determines how time entries will be rounded (up or down) when entered into the timesheets.
 ClickTime supports 1/10 of an hour, 1/4 of an hour, 1/2 of an hour, and full hour increments: